Alleged Mueller Witness James Burnham Is on Trump’s Judicial Wish List

 One of special counsel Bob Mueller’s witnesses may be headed to the federal bench.

-Sources tell The Daily Beast that James Burnham–formerly a top deputy to Don McGahn in the White House Counsel’s office, and reportedly a person of interest to the Mueller probe—is a leading contender for an open seat on the powerful 9th Circuit Court of Appeals.
+Sources tell The Daily Beast that James Burnham—formerly a top deputy to Don McGahn in the White House Counsel’s office, and reportedly a potential witness for the Mueller probe—is a leading contender for an open seat on the powerful 9th Circuit Court of Appeals.

 Mueller’s investigation into alleged Russian election interference has presented a huge hardship for many of those involved, especially retired Gen. Michael Flynn, who launched a legal defense fund because of his sky-high legal bills.
 But for other figures in President Donald Trump’s orbit, the investigation—at least thus far—has been little more than a speed bump.
 Burnham is one of those figures.

-Note: This article has been updated to correct the legal term used to describe James Burnham.